Ripley6811/FEND-Map-Project/README.md

 ###### 3) Create `Gruntfile.js`
 0. In **Brackets**, right click in directory tree and select **New File**
 0. Name the file **Gruntfile.js**
-0. Copy the basic uglify code from Grunt web site or from another project.
+3. Copy the basic uglify js code from the Grunt web site or from another project.

 Simple uglify Gruntfile.js from Grunt web site:
 ```javascript